chalatz/tours/pages/tours/guided/natural-attractions.md

 faq:
   items:
   - q: How much is the entrance fee to Kallithea?
-    a: Entrance fee is 4 Euros per person
+    a: Entrance fee is 5 Euros per person
   - q: Are there Butterflies all the time? - And are there opening times there too that we might have to take into consideration?
     a: There are Butterflies only during their season, from mid-June to mid-September.
       The Valley is open from 8:00 am to 6:00 pm.
   - q: How long time we need to pass through the "Valley of the Butterflies"?
 How much is the entrance fee?
     a: 'It’s a hillside not a valley, with two gates, the Main Gate (lower gate) and the Secondary Gate (upper gate).
-We drive our clients to the Secondary Gate (upper gate) so they can walk down easier (one way about 50min).<br>Entrance
-      fee: Low season 3 Euros per person / High season 5 Euros per person / kids under 12 years old, free'
+We drive our clients to the Secondary Gate (upper gate) so they can walk down easier (one way about 50min).
+Entrance fee: 6 Euros per person / kids under 12 years old, free'
   - q: How much are the entrance fees to Acropolis and the monastery of Ialyssos?
-    a: To Acropolis and to monastery is 6 euro per person. <a href="./senior-citizens-tours-in-rhodes.htm">Seniors</a>
+    a: To Acropolis and to monastery is 10 euro per person.
+Children under 18 years old Free
-      (with Id or Passport) 3 Euros / person.
 included:
   items:
   - text: Private Tour (just your party)